 Minn.
 Stat.
-RELIEF ASSOCIATIONS Workpap Section Yes No Reference 2 Ford Contract to the contract of the contrac I 2.
-For defined contribution relief associations, were service pensions that portion of the assets of the special fund to the credit of the member in the individual account that is nonforfeitable under Minn.
+RELIEF ASSOCIATIONS Workpape Section Yes No Reference 2 For defined contribution relief esseciations, were corried pensions poid I 2.
+For defined contribution relief associations, were service pensions paid based on that portion of the assets of the special fund to the credit of the member in the individual account that is nonforfeitable under Minn.
 Stat. § 424A.016, subd.
-3 and the bylaws, based on the retiring members' years of service? § 424A.04 C. If the relief association was directly associated with a municipal fire department, did it have a board of trustees consisting of nine members?
-1. Does the board consist of: a. six members elected from the membership of the relief association; and b. three members, consisting of: (1) one elected municipal official designated by the municipal governing board, (2) one elected or appointed municipal official designated by the municipal board, and (3) the chief of the municipal fire department?
-D. For a relief association that is a subsidiary of an independent non-profit firefighting corporation, did it have a nine-member board of trustees, with six members elected by the association, two elected or appointed officials designated by the municipality's governing board that year, and the fire chief serving with the independent non-profit firefighting corporation?
+3 and the bylaws, based on the retiring members' years of service? § 424A.04 C. If the relief association was directly associated with a municipal fire § 424A.04 department, did it have a board of trustees consisting of nine members?
+Does the board consist of: a. six members elected from the membership of the relief association; and b. three members, consisting of: (1) one elected municipal official designated by the municipal governing board, (2) one elected or appointed municipal official designated by the municipal board, and (3) the chief of the municipal fire department? - D. For a relief association that is a subsidiary of an independent non-profit firefighting corporation, did it have a nine-member board of trustees, with six members elected by the association, two elected or appointed officials designated by the municipality's governing board that year, and the fire chief serving with the independent non-profit firefighting corporation?
 1. If two or more municipalities contracted with the firefighting corporation, was there one municipal trustee from each of the two largest municipalities?
 2. If the relief association is directly associated with a fire department operated as or by a joint powers entity, were the municipal trustees the fire chief of the fire department and two trustees designated by the joint powers board that year?
 3. If the relief association is directly associated with a fire department service area township, were the municipal trustees the fire chief of the fire department and two trustees designated by the township board?
 E. If a member of the board of trustees was a retired member of the relief, did the bylaws of the association specifically allow such membership?
+[Note: Allowed only for associations that offer a monthly service pension.]
 F. If the relief association lacks municipal members provided for in Minn.
 Stat. § 424A.04, subd.
-1(a), (b), or (c), because the fire department is not located in or associated with an organized municipality, joint powers entity, or township, were the municipal members the fire chief of the fire department and two board members appointed from the fire department service area by 9 424 A 015 the board of commissioners of the applicable county? § 424A.015, G. If a relief association paid a service pension or disability benefit to a former subd.
+1(a), (b), or (c), because the fire department is not located in or associated with an organized municipality, joint powers entity, or township, were the municipal members the fire chief of the fire department and two board members appointed from the fire department service area by the board of commissioners of the applicable county? § 424A.015, G. If a relief association paid a service pension or disability benefit to a former subd.
 1 member who has not separated from active service with the fire department to which the relief association is directly associated: 1.
 Was the person employed subsequent to retirement by the municipality or firefighting corporation to perform duties within the fire department or corporation on a full-time basis?
 2. Had the governing body of the municipality or of the corporation filed its determination with the board of trustees of the relief association that the person's experience with and service to the fire department in that person's full-time capacity would be difficult to replace?
-3. Were the bylaws of the relief association amended to provide for the payment of a service pension or disability benefit for such full-time employees? § 424A.04, H. Conditions on Relief Association Consultants , 1
+3. Were the bylaws of the relief association amended to provide for the payment of a service pension or disability benefit for such full-time employees?

+§ 424A.04, H. Conditions on Relief Association Consultants subd.
+3 I ĺ Ī